edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 to achieve this, but we'll need to modify it slightly to link it to the EdgeDB Auth identity.

-First, let's update the EdgeDB schema to include a new field in the User type to store the EdgeDB Auth identity and a new ``current_user`` type.
+First, let's update the Gel schema to include a new field in the User type to store the Gel Auth identity and a new ``current_user`` type.

 .. code-block:: sdl-diff
     :caption: dbschema/default.esdl